sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/ExploringModels/RunSeveralSimulations.md

 }
 ```

-This sort model will instanciate 2 simulations (two instance of the model) : one is created automatically by the experiment, and the second one is explicitaly created through the statement `create`.
+This sort model will instantiate 2 simulations (two instance of the model) : one is created automatically by the experiment, and the second one is explicitly created through the statement `create`.

 To simplify the syntax, you can use the built-in attribute `simulation` of your **experiment**.
-When you have a model called "multi_simulations", the two following lines are strictaly equal :
+When you have a model called "multi_simulations", the two following lines are strictly equal :

 ```
 create multi_simulations_model;